ALenm03/ALenm03/README.md

 - 👋 Hi, I’m @ALenm03
-- 👀 I’m interested in Videogames
+- 👀 I’m interested
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on I still dont know
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me alanleon121203@gmail.com

 <!---